 Fig. 1.
 Format of the CAN data frame.

-Drive-by wire (DBW) technology, for example, uses of elec- tronic or electrical systems in the control systems, such as the throttle, brake, and steering, which were traditionally controlled using mechanical linkages.
-CAN provides a simple and reliable communication protocol as the standard of an in-vehicle network [2], connecting not only sensors and con- trollers but also the Internet.
+Drive-by wire (DBW) technology, for example, uses elec- tronic or electrical systems in the control systems, such as the throttle, brake, and steering, which were traditionally controlled using mechanical linkages.
+Control Area Networks (CAN) is considered as a simple and reliable communication protocol and a standard for in-vehicle network [2], connecting electronic control units (ECUs).

-The adoption of CAN accelerates the applications with the emergence of Vehicle-to-Vehicle (V2V) and Vehicle-to-Infrastructure (V2I) communication in- terfaces [3].
-However, the openness of the vehicular system increases the risk of malicious cyberattacks that can severely threat human life.
-However, the conventional in-vehicle net- works are tremendously vulnerable with the cyberattacks as CAN is developed for an isolated physical system before.
+The adoption of CAN accelerates the applications with the emergence of Vehicle-to-Vehicle (V2V) and Vehicle-to-Infrastructure (V2I) communication interfaces [3].
+However, the openness of the vehicular system increases the risk of malicious cyberattacks that can severely threaten human life.
+However, the conventional in-vehicle net- works are tremendously vulnerable to cyberattacks as CAN was originally developed for an isolated physical system.
 For example, every ECU sharing a CAN bus can obtain any ECU-to-ECU message.
-Furthermore, a CAN packet has no sender’s identification as shown in figure 1.
+Furthermore, a CAN data packet has no sender’s identification as shown in Figure 1.
 Koscher et al.

 [4] conduct several experiments where a CAN message can be readily fuzzed by a packet injection and modification.
 Various attack scenarios e.g. disabling brakes and displaying wrong information on an instrument panel are shown in [5], [6].
 Attacks on the CAN bus can manifest in several ways.
 Diagnostic commands deployed during driving can cause malicious effects, e.g. locking the brakes to immobilize the car.
 However diagnostic commands should never be seen during normal driving, and so they are detectable trivially.
-Recent research works point the weakness of the security.
+Recent research works also point to the weakness of security associated with CAN \cite{FEW MORE RECENT PAPERS}.

-Graph data are everywhere in fields [7], [8], which is mainly used to process Non Euclidean data features, including social network field [9], text network field [10] and biological network field [11].
-Graph neural network (GNN) is proposed to operate graph directly and solve graph related problem fields in an end-to-end manner [12].
+Graph data are widely used in multiple areas [7], [8], for example, used to process Non Euclidean data features, including in social networks [9], text networks [10] and biological networks [11].
+Graph neural network (GNN) can be used to solve graph related problem fields in an end-to-end manner [12].
 Relational modeling is crucial for many network or graphical data mining tasks, such as link prediction.
 GNN has recently been successfully applied in the real world, such as image recognition field [13], new drug discovery field [14] and flow prediction field [15].
 In this work, the graph data are constructed by the time sequence

 characteristics of CAN, and the logical characteristics of CAN are extracted by the graph neural network.
-In reality, there are more dynamic graphs, and most of the work is to deal with dynamic graphs, such as social networks or financial networks.
-This dynamic graph changes the nodes of previous graph data or the connection between nodes as time goes by.
-This graph network uses RNN fields [16], [17] to learn the temporal characteristics of dynamic graphs, and spatiotemporal graph neural network architecture to learn the spatial characteristics of dynamic graphs [18].
+In reality, there are examples of using more dynamic graphs, for example in social networks or financial networks.
+A dynamic graph can change the nodes of previous graph data or the connection between nodes as time progresses.
+A graph network can use Recurrent Neural Networks (RNNs) [16], [17] to learn the temporal characteristics of dynamic graphs, and spatiotemporal graph neural network architecture to learn the spatial characteristics of dynamic graphs [18].
 However, some graph data may be completely different at different times.
 Our work constructs the graph data of CAN, the nodes or connections of graph data constructed in the two time periods may be completely different.
 There is very little work to identify the graph network of such graph data.
 This model uses graph collapse network [19] to detect such graph data.